It’s a heart-slumping moment when you realise you can’t connect to the internet or your broadband speeds are struggling.

 Use the filters to find the top three deals that suit you.
 You’ll be able to change the results depending on important factors such as monthly price, contract length and average download speed.
 Then make a note of the providers who appear at the top of your list.

-You can read our provider reviews for a quick customer service summary.
+You can read our customer reviews for honest opinions from fellow broadband customers.
 But we also recommend diving in a little deeper to check out how the provider is currently dealing with customers on its social media pages and Trustpilot.

 Take some time exploring the helpdesk sections of a provider’s website, too.
 Ask yourself: